Blue Archive: Blue Archive the Animation

 An anime television series adaptation titled Blue Archive The Animation was announced on January 22, 2023.
 The series is produced by Yostar Pictures and Candy Box and directed by Daigo Yamagishi, with Hiroshi Ōnogi and Yamagishi overseeing series scripts, Shunji Maki serving as assistant director, and Hiromitsu Hagiwara designing the characters and serving as chief animation director.

 The anime adapts the two, pre-volume F chapters of the "Countermeasures Committee/Foreclosure Task Force" arc, with the cast reprising their roles from the game.
 It aired from April 7 to June 23, 2024, on TV Tokyo as part of their new unnamed Sunday midnight anime block and other networks.
 Medialink has licensed the series in Asia-Pacific (except Australia and New Zealand) and is streaming it on Ani-One Asia YouTube channel.
-The anime is also released in North America through its official English channel on YouTube.
+Outside of Asia, the anime can also be seen internationally via its official English channel on YouTube.
 All Blu-rays were sold with English, Korean, Chinese and Japanese subtitles imbedded on their discs.